 4.3.6.2.
 Bi-directional Variable (Inverse Relation Shadow Variable)

-2 variables are bi-directional if their instances always point to each other (unless one side points to null and the other side doesn't exist).
+2 variables are bi-directional if their instances always point to each other (unless they point to null).
 So if A references B, then B references A.

 Bi-directional variable